Dippoldism

 Overview

-Dippoldism is an obsolete sexological eponym denoting sexual arousal obtained from physically disciplining or beating a child under the pretext of "punishment."
-It names a form of child physical and sexual abuse and is included in this reference directory strictly for clinical and historical completeness.
-There is no consensual, lawful, or legitimate expression of this interest: a child cannot consent, every act it describes is abusive and non-consensual by definition, and it is a serious crime everywhere.
-This article documents the term's history and clinical framing only; it contains no instructional content, and none would be appropriate.
+Dippoldism (German Dippoldismus) is an obsolete sexological eponym for sexual arousal taken from beating or otherwise physically "disciplining" a child under the pretext of punishment.
+It is not a kink and never was: the term names a form of child physical and sexual abuse, and it appears in this reference directory strictly for clinical and historical completeness.
+A child cannot consent, every act the label describes is abusive by definition, and such acts are serious crimes worldwide.
+What follows documents where the word came from and how psychiatry treats the behaviour today.
+It contains no instructional content, and none would be appropriate.

 History & origins